Paul M. English: Philanthropy

 After the sale of his first company, Boston Light, English began making philanthropic donations under the tutelage of Tom White, who helped start Partners In Health (PIH), a non-profit focused on improving healthcare in Haiti and other developing countries.
 Initially, English made occasional donations of about $10,000–$20,000 to charities recommended by White.
-In 2005, English made his first major contribution when he gave $1 million to PIH.
+In 2005, English made his first major contribution giving $1 million to PIH.
 White died in 2011 having given away the vast majority of his own wealth, and English eventually planned to do the same.

 PIH was working to overcome a cholera outbreak in Haiti which followed a major earthquake in the country.
 English offered to fund or "backstop" a cholera vaccination program for 100,000 people.
 The Red Cross eventually ended up funding the project but his offer to "backstop" the program allowed PIH to move forward with acquiring the expensive vaccine, confident they would be able to find funding for the program.
-English serves as a director of Partners In Health and co-founded Summits Education, a network of free schools in Haiti.
+English serves as a director of Partners In Health.
+He also co-founded Summits Education, a network of free schools in Haiti.
 As of 2016, Summits Education, a collaboration with PIH and the Haitian Ministry of National Education, was responsible for the education of 10,000 students with 328 teachers at 41 primary schools in the Central Plateau.

 English has also made contributions to the Boston Health Care for the Homeless Program, Bridge Over Troubled Waters, and the Pine Street Inn, all charities benefiting Boston's homeless population.
-In 2016, English founded Winter Walk for Homelessness, a two-mile charity walk event to help homeless people in Boston.
-He is also the founder of King Boston, a racial-justice project to create a new memorial to Martin Luther King Jr. and Coretta Scott King in Boston.
-The memorial is due for installation in Boston Common in 2022 under the leadership of Imari Paris Jeffries, King Boston's executive director.
-The organization is also developing other projects including the King Center for Economic Justice in Roxbury.
+In 2016, English founded the Winter Walk for Homelessness, a two-mile charity walk event to help homeless people in Boston.
+He is also the founder of Embrace Boston (initially called King Boston), a racial-justice project which created a new memorial to Martin Luther King Jr. and Coretta Scott King in Boston.
+The memorial was installed on the Boston Common in 2022, under the leadership of Imari Paris Jeffries, Embrace Boston's executive director.
+The organization has also developed other projects including the King Center for Economic Justice in Roxbury.

 Personal life

-English was married in 1989 and later divorced in the early 2000s.
+English was married in 1989, and he divorced in the early 2000s.
 He has a daughter and a son.
 English practices Buddhist meditation and plays several musical instruments.

-English was diagnosed with bipolar disorder while working at Interleaf in the late 1980s or early 1990s and was prescribed Lithium which he took on and off for a short period.
-His condition created intermittent periods of depression, hypomania, and sleeplessness that he experienced throughout his life.
-English was later prescribed various pharmaceutical drugs to control his symptoms, including the antiepileptic drug Lamictal, and diagnosed with temporal lobe epilepsy, which explained the bouts of visual distortion he occasionally experienced since childhood.
+English was diagnosed with bipolar disorder while working at Interleaf in the late 1980s or early 1990s.
+He was prescribed Lithium which he took on and off for a short period.
+His condition created intermittent periods of depression, hypomania, and sleeplessness that he has experienced throughout his life.
+English was later prescribed various pharmaceutical drugs to control his symptoms, including the antiepileptic drug Lamictal, and diagnosed with temporal lobe epilepsy, which explained the bouts of visual distortion he has occasionally experienced since childhood.
 The drugs helped control his periods of depression but were unable to control his hypomania.